 And, because man cannot live on bread alone, he also explains the famous and must-try wines of the area, from the well known Bardolino to the sublime creations of the local masters.
 Watch his video interview and then look up the best local watering holes on our bars page.

 Lake Garda, with a surface area of 370kmq, is the largest lake in Italy and the most popular resort destination for Lake holidays.
 Created by a piedmont glacier 1.5 million years ago, it is 54km long, 346m deep and the width varies from 2km in the north to 18km in the south.
 Situated at 65m above sea level, Lake Garda has a perimeter of 160km which includes 45km of free beaches.
-The source of the Lake is the Sacra river, which enter in the north near Riva and it drains into the Mincio River, near Peschiera, and runs to the Po River, the longest river in Italy.
-There are 54 islands on Lake Garda, is the biggest.
+The source of the Lake is the Sacra river, which enters in the north near Riva and drains into the Mincio River, near Peschiera, and runs to the Po River, the longest river in Italy.
+There are 54 islands on Lake Garda, and Isola del Garda is the biggest.
 The lake is currently divided between three Italian provinces, Trentino in the north, Verona on South East and Brescia on the South West.
-The nearest Airport is Verone, 45km away from Garda resort.
+The nearest Airport is Verona, 45km away from Garda resort.
 View Lake Garda webcams.

 All the resorts on Lake Garda have their own attractions and unique atmosphere often defined by their location.
 The southern part of Lake Garda is mostly surrounded by gentle rolling hills covered in lush vegetation, Olive grove, vineyards and Cypress trees.
 The lake is much wider in the south, often warmer and has more sandy beaches.
 Resorts at the southern end are also more suited to families, with additional attractions of the local theme parks and short transfers.
 The northern part of Lake Garda and environs are situated between the Gruppo del Baddo mountains and is a lot narrower with pebble beaches.
 The walking and hiking in this area is a lot more challenging and some of the water sports, like windsurfing are much more prevalent due to the constant windy conditions.
 The resorts on the northwest side of the lake are the most tranquil and quiet.
 Good shopping, nightlife and enchanting lakeside options are available all around Lake Garda.